-Consistent with the goals of courses approved for Advanced GE in Area V, "English 123D: Literature for Global Understanding--Asia" focuses on the literary expressions of Asia in order to:
+Consistent with the goals of courses approved for Advanced GE in Area S, "English 169: Ethnicity in American Literature" focuses on the literary expressions of ethnic American authors in order to:

 - 1. Help students appreciate literature as a form of human expression and understand how that expression has developed over time in different cultures; - 2.
-Increase students' understanding of how other cultural traditions have influenced American culture and society, and how cultures in general both develop distinctive features and interact with other cultures.
+Increase students' understanding of how diverse cultural traditions have informed, shaped, and influenced American history, society, and politics as a whole, and how ethnic cultures in general both develop distinctive features and interact with one another dynamically; - 3.
+Introduce and reinforce a sense of social justice and an appreciation for equality in American society.

-With reference to the artistic texts and literatures of Asia included in this course, students will examine and understand how cultures and peoples of this region interact and interrelate to the rest of the world as a result of the global processes, mechanisms, and forces at work.
+With reference to the artistic texts and literatures of ethnic American authors included in this course, students will examine and understand how diverse cultures and ethnic groups in the United States interact with one another and also relate to the rest of the world as a result of transnational processes, mechanisms, and forces at work.
 Students taking the course are expected to:

-- 1. Gain a knowledge and understanding of Asia through the literatures and artistic texts produced by its various cultures and peoples; - 2.
-Learn to contextualize the knowledge and understanding of Asia in terms of its interrelationships and interactions with global processes, mechanisms, and forces beyond Asia; - 3.
-Acquire, through individual as well as collaborative efforts, skills of reading, explicating, discussing, analyzing, interpreting, debating, and writing about texts pertaining to literatures and the other arts produced by cultures and peoples of Asia; - 4.
-Learn to develop, as a habit of mind, a keen interest in the global processes, mechanisms, and forces that have come to shape the affairs in Asia and in the world; - 5.
-Acquire and maintain a personal tolerance and/or appreciation of the different perspectives and values offered in the literatures and artistic texts produced by cultures and peoples of Asia; - 6.
-Develop a sense of commitment to the well-being of the world by sharing cultural tolerance and appreciation with one's own immediate community.
+- 1. Gain a knowledge and understanding of ethnicity in American society through the literatures and artistic texts produced by various cultures and peoples in the U.S.A.; - Learn to contextualize the knowledge and understanding of American society in terms of its interrelationships and interactions with transnational processes, mechanisms, and forces beyond American borders;

+- 3. Acquire, through individual as well as collaborative efforts, skills of reading, explicating, discussing, analyzing, interpreting, debating, and writing about texts pertaining to literatures and the other arts produced by Americans of diverse ethnic backgrounds; - 4.
+Learn to develop, as a habit of mind, a keen interest in the processes, mechanisms, and forces that have come to shape the degree of social equality and inequality in the U.S.A.; - 5.
+Acquire and maintain a personal tolerance and/or appreciation of the different perspectives and values offered in the literatures and artistic texts produced by ethnic cultures and peoples of the U.S.A.; - 6.
+Develop a strong ethics of commitment to upholding and promoting social equality and justice in the U.S.A.